pitou/redux-easy-app/README.md

 **startServerApp()**

-This one needs a larger number of options but takes care about a lot of things: isomorphism, data pre-fetch, state push into the tree of routes.
+This one needs a larger number of options but takes care of a lot of things: isomorphism, data pre-fetch, state push into the tree of routes.

 You have to provide an instance of an Express app as first argument.
 The **request** object will be internally